What Taxes Apply to My Inheritance in Missouri, and When Will I Receive It?

 When someone dies without a will in Missouri, state intestacy law determines who inherits.
 The surviving spouse and children typically have priority.
 The distribution rules vary based on family structure.
 See the breakdown with the Missouri inheritance calculator.

 Probate costs in Missouri include attorney fees, executor fees, court filing fees, and publication costs.
-Total costs typically range from 3-8% of estate value depending on complexity.
+On a $500,000 estate, total costs run about $31,315 depending on complexity.
 The Missouri probate calculator provides a detailed estimate.

 In-depth guides covering Missouri probate laws, trust requirements, and estate planning strategies.